credential-handler/vc-examples/README.md

 #  @credential-handler/vc-examples _(@credential-handler/vc-examples)_

-> Example Verifiable Credentials for the CHAPI Issuer Playground.
+> Example Verifiable Credentials for the CHAPI Playground.

 ## Table of Contents